Big decisions needed on green growth as UK lags behind rivals – CBI chief

 “It’s time for us to take those hard decisions, generating the forward momentum not only to limit recession this year but also get us really growing next.”

-He will urge the Government to seize green growth opportunities by reforming the consent process for green infrastructure and using regulation to stimulate domestic demand for green technologies, as is being done for electric vehicles.
+He urged the Government to seize green growth opportunities by reforming the consent process for green infrastructure and using regulation to stimulate domestic demand for green technologies, as is being done for electric vehicles.

-A permanent successor to the super deduction tax that ends in April is needed to prevent the UK from dropping from fifth to 30th place among the 38 Organisation for Economic Co-operation and Development (OECD) advanced economies for capital investment, Mr Danker will say.
+A permanent successor to the super deduction tax that ends in April is needed to prevent the UK from dropping from fifth to 30th place among the 38 Organisation for Economic Co-operation and Development (OECD) advanced economies for capital investment, Mr Danker said.

 With the labour market hampered by chronic labour and skills shortages, the CBI wants to see reforms of the benefits system and childcare support that reduce disincentives for returning to work.

-Mr Danker will also warn that the Retained EU Law Bill, which says that at the end of this year all retained EU law in the UK expires, is “creating huge uncertainty for UK firms”.
+Mr Danker also warned that the Retained EU Law Bill, which says that at the end of this year all retained EU law in the UK expires, is “creating huge uncertainty for UK firms”.

-Divergence should be done smartly, where appropriate and when Government and business are ready for bold and joint action, he will say.
+Divergence should be done smartly, where appropriate and when Government and business are ready for bold and joint action, he said.

+During the speech, the chief argued that the Government needs to take “courage” with migration policies in order to fix labour shortages, which he said is currently the number one issue for most of the CBI’s members.

+He said: “This is a very, very straightforward system.
+We say, what skills does the country need?
+What skills do we have at home?
+For the skills we don’t have at home, let’s use migration.”